aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/contentdisposition/_index.md

 public class ContentDisposition
 ```

-A utility class providing constants.
 Enumerates different ways of presenting the document at the client browser.

 Note that the actual behavior on the client browser might be affected by security configuration of the browser.
 ## Fields